-The quantitative disclosures are made on the basis of consolidated audited financial statements of BBL and its Subsidiaries for the year ended on December 31, 2018 and prepared in accordance with the relevant International Accounting and Financial Reporting Standards and related circulars/instructions issued by Bangladesh Bank from time to time.
+The quantitative disclosures are made on the basis of consolidated audited financial statements of BBL and its Subsidiaries for the year ended on December 31, 2019 and prepared in accordance with the relevant International Accounting and Financial Reporting Standards and related circulars/instructions issued by Bangladesh Bank from time to time.
 The assets, liabilities, revenues and expenses of the subsidiaries are combined with those of the parent company (BBL), eliminating inter-company transactions.
+Financial Reporting Act, 2015 (FRA), was enacted in the year 2015.
+The Financial Reporting Council (FRC) under the FRA was constituted in 2017, but the Financial Reporting Standards (FRS) under this council is yet to be issued for public interest entities such as banks.
+The Bank Company Act, 1991, was amended to require banks to prepare their financial statements under such financial reporting standards.

-The financial statements of the Bank have been prepared in accordance with the "First Schedule (Sec-38)" of the Banking Companies Act 1991 and amendment therein 2007 and 2013, BRPD Circular # 14 dated 25 June, 2003, other Bangladesh Bank Circulars, International Accounting Standards (IAS) and International Financial Reporting Standards (IFRS) adopted by the Institute of Chartered Accountants of Bangladesh (ICAB), etc. The Bank complied with the requirements of laws and regulations from various Government bodies.
+As FRS is yet to be issued by FRC, as per the provisions of FRA (section-69), consolidated and separate financial statements of the Group and the bank, respectively, have been prepared in accordance with the International Financial Reporting Standards (IFRS) and International Accounting Standards (IAS) as adopted by The Institute of Chartered Accountants of Bangladesh (ICAB), and in addition to this, the bank also complied with the requirements of the laws and regulations from various Government bodies

 Assets of the subsidiaries were risk weighted and equities of subsidiaries were crossed out with the investment of BBL while consolidating.
-Therefore, information presented in the 'Quantitative Disclosures' section can easily be verified and validated with corresponding information presented in the consolidated audited financial statements 2018 of BBL and its Subsidiaries along with separate audited financial statements of the bank available on the website of the bank (www.bracbank.com).
-The report is prepared once a year and is available in the website.
+Therefore, information presented in the 'Ouantitative Disclosures' section can easily be verified and validated with corresponding information presented in the consolidated audited financial statements 2019 of BBL and its Subsidiaries along with separate audited financial statements of the bank available on the website of the bank (www.bracbank.com).
+The report is prepared once vear and is available in the website a) The name of the top corporate entity in the group to which this guidelines applies

-1. Scope of the ApplicationOualitative Disclosure
+1. Scope of the Application